Danny Efland: Racing career

 It was announced on January 21, 2013 that Efland would return to the No. 4 JD Motorsports Chevrolet in 27 of the 33 races for the 2013 NASCAR Nationwide Series season, but he was released from the team in late March.
-He also returned to the Truck Series at Kansas Speedway, driving the No. 6 for Eddie Sharp Racing.
+He would run part-time for Mike Harmon Racing and later MAKE Motorsports for the rest of the year.
+Efland also returned to the Truck Series at Kansas Speedway, driving the No. 6 for Eddie Sharp Racing.
+This ended up being his last year driving in NASCAR.

 In March 2014, Efland joined Richard Childress Racing, working as an engineer for the team's No. 33 Chevrolet in the Nationwide Series.
+In 2016, he would get to serve as interim crew chief for the No. 3 car driven by Ty Dillon in 2 races.

 In 2022, Efland worked for Petty GMS Motorsports as the engineer for the No. 43 car driven by Erik Jones.
 In the race at Pocono, Efland served as the interim crew chief for the team after crew chief Dave Elenz was suspended for the race due to a rocker box assembly violation.
+Efland would continue with the team, now Legacy Motor Club after Jimmie Johnson became a co-owner of the team, in 2023 as the engineer for Jones and the No. 43 car in 2023 and would serve as the car's interim crew chief at the Chicago Street Course when Dave Elenz served the second race of a two-race suspension.

+On October 2, 2024, it was announced that Efland would be the crew chief of the No. 15 (renumbered in January 2025 to the No. 25) AM Racing car in the Xfinity Series in 2025 driven by Harrison Burton.
+This would be his first permanent crew chief job after having previously served as an interim crew chief with RCR and Petty GMS/LMC.

 Personal life

 Efland graduated with honors from Dutch Fork High School and graduated from the University of South Carolina with a degree in engineering.